 Below you will find some frequently asked questions.
 We hope that these will provide some answers for you.
-However, it is always good to write your questions down and bring them to your appointment with you so your doctor can address them for you during your visit.
+However, it is always good to write your questions down and bring them with you so your doctor can address them for you during your visit.

 1. How long does it take to schedule surgery if it is needed?

-A: It is based on a combination of factors: authorization from your insurance carrier, the doctor's schedule and the availability of the facility operating room.
+A: It is based on a combination of factors: authorization from your insurance carrier, availability of the facility operating room and the doctor’s schedule.
 Emergency cases are handled accordingly.

 2. Can I shower after surgery?

 A: You can shower after surgery, however- you must wear a tegaderm patch over the incision sight to keep it completely dry for the first 10 days following surgery.

 A: Walking is the best exercise after surgery and you need to walk every day.
 You can walk as much as your pain level permits.
 You should not participate in any activities more vigorous than walking until cleared by your physician.
 Start small then gradually increase the distance you walk.

 4. How long should I expect to be out of work after surgery?

 A: Anywhere from 2 to 10 weeks.
 This will depend on the actual procedure.
 For example a laminectomy and decompression or cervical fusion may take 2 to 6 weeks to recover.
 A lumbar fusion may take 4 to 10 weeks.
 Of course each patient and their conditions are different.